Greencats0/university/3/Fall/MATH-338/exam_one/cheat_sheet.md

 \textbf{Day 7:} \underline{Sensitivity:} proportion of actual positive. \underline{Specificity:} proportion of actual negative. \underline{Positive Predictive Value:} proportion of positive tests that were actually positive. \underline{Negative Predictive Value:} same as above but for negative. \underline{Prevalence:} base rate.

 \textbf{Day 8:} \underline{Neyman-Pearson Testing:} This test will allow us to make preemptive decisions based on conditions presented before the study is conducted.
-These are the theoretical outcomes WITHOUT taking any sample data. \underline{Null Hypothesis:} nothing unexpected (original hypothesis, H\textsubscript{0}). \underline{Alternate Hypothesis:} "something is happening and we should change our minds" (H\textsubscript{a}). \underline{Critical region:} range of values that corresponds to the rejection of H\textsubscript{0} at some chosen probability level. \underline{Type I Error:} occurs when a significance test results in the rejection of a true null hypothesis. \underline{Type II Error:} the data do not provide strong evidence that the null hypothesis is false.
+These are the theoretical outcomes WITHOUT taking any sample data. \underline{Null Hypothesis:} nothing unexpected (original hypothesis, H\textsubscript{0}). \underline{Alternate Hypothesis:} "something is happening and we should change our minds" (H\textsubscript{a}). \underline{Critical region:} range of values that corresponds to the rejection of H\textsubscript{0} at some chosen probability level. \underline{Type I Error:} occurs when a significance test results in the rejection of a true null hypothesis. \underline{Type II Error:} the data do not provide strong evidence that the null hypothesis is false. $\alpha < \beta$ and if not, switch hypothesis. $\beta \ge 0.8$. \underline{Compute CR:} need $\alpha$, H\textsubscript{0} (value of P under H\textsubscript{0}) and sampling distribution of test statistic under H\textsubscript{0}. \underline{Compute Power:} need CR, H\textsubscript{1} (value of P under H\textsubscript{1}) and sampling distribution of test statistic under H\textsubscript{1}.

+\textbf{Day 9:} We want low $\alpha$ and high power.
+Power analysis steps: define p (proportion in sample), let X be the number of successes, identify H\textsubscript{0} and H\textsubscript{1}. \textbf{get help here}.

+\textbf{Day 10:} \underline{Null Hypothesis Significance Testing:} a method of statistical inference by which an experimental factor is tested against a hypothesis of no effect or no relationship based on a given observation.
+We start off assuming H\textsubscript{0} is true.
+Evidence is then collected and analyzed.
+An assessment is made upon those findings.
+If our significance level is breached, then we can reject H\textsubscript{0}. \underline{One-tailed testing:} The critical area of a distribution is either < or > a certain value but not both. \underline{Two-tailed} the sample is greater than or less than a certain range of values. \underline{P-Value:} a measure of "strength" of evidence against H\textsubscript{0} (always calculated after observation).

+\textbf{Day 11:} \underline{Fisher's Significance Tests:} More concerned with model design rather than actual data collection/analysis.
+Interested in when/why the test failed to make a more efficient model.
+Approximate the sampling distribution one of two ways: 1) Under H\textsubscript{0}, $\chi^2$ has approximately a $\chi^2$ distribution with (number of categories - 1) $\leftarrow$ degrees of freedom | 2) Simulate a lot of times assuming H\textsubscript{0} is true and compute their respective $\chi^2$.
+When we expected $\le 5$ in each category in our sample, both approaches give similar results.
+Else, we use method 2.

+\textbf{Day 12:} \underline{Test of Independence:} check if there is a link between the variable and population at large(approach with assumption there is no link). \underline{Test of Homogeneity:} Is the variable's distribution the same in all populations (we initially assume it is and we consider the population to be the explanatory variable).
+Examples will need us to find the probability within a sample population, then use that prevalence to make a more generalized claim for the larger population.
+P-Value is always above or equal to degrees of freedom.

 \end{scriptsize}